imranur8/wp-backbone/readme.txt

 == Description ==

 This is a basic plugin to add backbone feature to your plugin development .Please make sure you are using the Pretty Permalink in your site to use this plugin .
 It will help the wordpress plugin developer to integrate the beauty of Backbone.js in his plugin development environment, to make better web apps .
 Developer can follow the example  "mypost" REST API endpoint for further reference .

+Important Links:

+* <a href="http://wp-backbone.cannylab.com/how-it-works/">How it works </a>

 = Features include: =